Whole world knows Pakistan's role in supporting terrorism: India | Law-Order

 In the joint statement, India and the US on Tuesday strongly condemned cross-border terrorism in all its forms and asked Pakistan to take "immediate, sustained and irreversible" action to ensure that no territory under its control is used for launching terror attacks.
 In its reaction, Pakistan on Wednesday called it "unwarranted" the reference made towards it.

-"We reject the Pakistan-specific reference in the joint statement', issued by India and the US after their 2+2 ministerial dialogue," the Pakistan Foreign Office had said in its reaction..
+"We reject the Pakistan-specific reference in the joint statement', issued by India and the US after their 2+2 ministerial dialogue," the Pakistan Foreign Office had said in its reaction.
+Asked about Pakistan's objection to changes in the land laws in Jammu and Kashmir, Srivastava said it is an internal matter of India and no country has any locus standi to comment on it.
+As per amended law, any person from outside Jammu and Kashmir can now buy land in the Union territory.

+"You would be aware that the government has taken a number of measures in recent time for socio-economic development and improvement of livelihood in the Union Territory of Jammu and Kashmir which is an integral part of India.
+"Therefore, these decisions relate to internal affairs of India.
+No country has any locus standi to comment on it," he said.